moqod/disqus-ios/README.md

 Feel free to get in touch with us in regards to any questions or cooperation requests via email [info@moqod.com](mailto:info@moqod.com).

+# Attention
+- Please, note the library uses git submodules, so make sure you clone the submodules to be able to use the library.
+- The project is non-ARC at the moment.
+To use it in your ARC-based projects add `-fno-objc-arc` flag to source files.

 # Features
 - Authorization via disqus.com.
 - API access.
 - Posting comments to discuss.
 - Answering comments in a thread.
 - And much more!
 Just learn the API and documentation.

-# Attention
-The project is non-ARC at the moment.
-To use it in your ARC-based projects add `-fno-objc-arc` flag to source files.

 # Todo
 - Access token refresh.